pocke/rbs_rails/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `GITHUB_TOKEN=xxx bin/setup` to install dependencies.
+`GITHUB_TOKEN` environment variable is required to fetch RBS from [ruby/gem_rbs](https://github.com/ruby/gem_rbs) repository.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).